R Advanced

 df[df$score > 70 & df$grade == 11, ]

-After filtering, only row number 3 satisfied our conditions, so we got that in the output, as shown in the above figure.
+After filtering, only row number 3 satisfied our conditions, so it was included in the output, as shown in the figure above.

 Handling NA values